ultimatesource/denovogear/README.md

  * Comments are lines that begin with a `#`.
  * Individual ID (first column) contains an identifier of each individual in the pedigree, along with meta information (see below).
  * Father ID and Mother ID (second and third columns) contain the identifier of the parents of each sample.
 The format supported is `id:length`, allowing users to scale germline mutation rates if desired.
 If length is not specified, it defaults to `1.0`.
 An id of `.` specifies that the parent is missing or invalid.
 Founder nodes are specified by indicating that both parents are invalid.
- * Sex (forth column) contains the information about the sex and sex chromosomes of an individuals.
+ * Sex (fourth column) contains the information about the sex and sex chromosomes of an individuals.
 Both numeric and descriptive values are supported: 1=male, 2=female, and 0=autosomal.
  * Sample IDs (fifth column and beyond) specify which samples that came from the individual.
 Multiple samples can be specified for each individual via separate columns and/or a newick-formated tree with branch lengths.
 Users can use the newick tree if something is known about the somatic relationship of the samples.
 If a sample id is `=`, the value of the individual id will be copied.
 A value of `.` indicates that the sample is missing/invalid.
  * Meta information can be specified in the first column as `id@meta1@meta2@...` and can be used to specify information that affects the processing of the pedigree.
 Supported values:
      * Individuals default to being diploid, but this can be modified via tags: `@haploid`, `@diploid`, `@ploidy=1`, `@ploidy=2`, `@p=1`, `@p=2`.